pdoehle/swc-notes/ecology_r_man_vis.md

 * We can see each of the column headings, and what type of data each column contains.

+* Tibbles recognize string vectors as string vectors instead of factors.

 * We can select columns using `select()`.

 ```r